supposedly/joffrey/README.md

     - `dest` (`str`): The name this flag will be referenced by from the command line (with long prefix), as well as the name it will appear as in the final `CLI.parse()` output.
 Defaults to the decorated function's `__name__`.
     - `short` (`str`): This flag's single-character short alias, to be used from the command line with `cli.flag_prefix`.
-If `None`, no short alias will be made; if left alone (i.e. passed `kizbra.misc._Null`), defaults to the first alphanumeric character in the decorated function's `__name__`.
+If `None`, no short alias will be made; if left alone (i.e. passed `jeffrey.misc._Null`), defaults to the first alphanumeric character in the decorated function's `__name__`.
     - `default`: Default value of this flag if not invoked during parsing. (no default value if `_Null`)
     - `namespace` (`dict`): The starting values for this flag's "namespace", a `types.SimpleNamespace` object passed as the first argument